Photonsters/anycubic-photon-docs/README.md

 Use this repository to collect information on the Anycubic Photon LCD resin printer's hardware, software and usage.

+**IMPORTANT NOTE!

+As of September 2019, Anycubic has been shipping printers which deceptively look like Photon printers but are not.
+These new printers are incompatible with the original Photon printers.
+The information provided here for the most part may not apply to this new printer.**

 **Please note that most of the community tools, software, mods and information here do NOT  apply to the Photon-S model.
 It is fundamentally a different printer.**

 Want to help?
 Check at the bottom of this page for the [TO DO](#todo) list and open a [issue with #IWantToHelp.](https://github.com/Photonsters/anycubic-photon-docs/issues/new?title=IWantToHelp)